flutter/website/src/release/breaking-changes/new-color-scheme-roles.md

 background color is now based on the new tone-based surface colors.

 `ColorScheme.fromSeed` has also been updated to use the latest algorithm from the Material color utilities package.
-This change prevent the constructed `ColorSchem` from being too bright, even if the source color looks bright and had a high chroma (contained little black, white, and shades of grey).
+This change prevents the constructed `ColorScheme` from being too bright, even if the source color looks bright and had a high chroma (contained little black, white, and shades of grey).

 ## Migration guide

 The differences caused by the updated `ColorScheme.fromSeed` and the new color roles should be small and acceptable.
-However, when providing a brighter seed color to `ColorScheme.fromSeed`, it may constructs a relatively darker version of `ColorScheme`.
+However, when providing a brighter seed color to `ColorScheme.fromSeed`, it may construct a relatively darker version of `ColorScheme`.
 To force the output to still be bright, set `schemeVariant: FromSeedVariant.fidelity` in `ColorScheme.fromSeed`.
 For
 example: